ausnews/ausnews-search/README.md

 - Search [web-api](./web-api/).
 This is a (currently) simple user-facing API that interacts with and abstracts the vespa application backend.
 A simple micronaut/kotlin application.
 - [Frontend site](./site/).
 A [Material Angular](https://material.angular.io) application for the browser UI.
 - [Augmenter](./augmenter).
 Send extra signals about documents.
 Currently just twitter stats for each story.
 This is helpful for the "Top News" section.
-- Infrastructure: Spiders, Search, Augmenter and the Web API are all deployed to GKE.
+- Infrastructure: Spiders, Search, Augmenter and the Web API are all deployed to a kubernetes cluster.
 Each folder has a subfolder deployment/ containing kubernetes yaml.
 Github workflows run per-directory to re-deploy each component when commits to master are made.
 The site can be run locally or on any static hosting service - on commit the page is pushed to the github pages repo.

 ## Search Engine